GACJ/ComplibHelp/docs/methods/overview.md

 The image above shows the first leads of [Yorkshire Surprise Major](https://complib.org/method/17060) (left) and [Quedgeley Surprise Major](https://complib.org/method/17064) (right), which are trivial variations of each other.
 It can be seen by inspection that the two are almost identical, with only slight differences in the blue line.

+More specifically, Complib will determine that two methods are trivial variations if the following conditions all hold:

+1. There is a sequence of changes in the lead where the same two bells are working together in both methods; AND
+2. The bells are in the same relative position at the start of the sequence in both methods; AND
+3. The bells are in the same relative position at the end of the sequence in both methods; AND
+4. The methods differ only by sequences satisfying conditions 1-3.

 It is important to note that the word trivial is not a value judgement: it does **not** imply that one method is inherently more original or "valuable" than another.
 It is a purely technical classification which identifies a similarity in their constructions.

-The property of trivial variation is a symmetric relationship: if method B is a trivial variation of method A, then method A is necessarily a trivial variation of method B.
+Indeed, the property of trivial variation is a symmetric relationship: if method B is a trivial variation of method A, then method A is necessarily a trivial variation of method B.

 Contrary to the name, a method might differ from its trivial variants in decidedly non-trivial ways.
 They may not share exactly the same rows, and subsequently may have different false coursehead groups, among other things.
 A consequence of this is the following: